 Final withholding taxes generally apply to income and gains from financial assets.
-Such withholding taxes are generally levied at the 12.5% rate for income and gains from public bonds issued by Italy or white listed States, and at the 26% rate for income and gains from most of the other financial assets.
-However, certain financial assets do not qualify for final withholding taxes: this is the case for e.g. non-EU investment funds.
+Such withholding taxes are generally levied at the 12.5% rate for income and gains from public bonds issued by Italy or white listed States and at the 26% rate for income and gains from most of the other financial assets.
+However, certain financial assets do not qualify for final withholding taxes: for instance this is the case of non-EU investment funds.

 Is there a wealth tax and, if so, which factors bring an individual within the scope of that tax, at what rate or rates is it charged, and when must tax returns be submitted and tax paid?

 The Italian legislation does not provide for a comprehensive wealth tax.
 Wealth taxes apply to certain types of assets.
 They are levied upon residents (see 1) on worldwide financial products (a sub-category of financial assets) and real estate, while non-residents are subject to wealth taxes only on Italian-situs financial products and real estate.
-The rate is 0.2% for financial products and 0.76% for real estate.
-Wealth taxes are generally assessed through the annual income tax return and the timing of the payments generally coincides with the timing of the payment of income taxes (see 2).
+The rate is 0.2% for financial products and 0.76% for foreign real estate (the rate for Italian-situs real estate depends on the Municipality where the real estate is situated).
+Wealth taxes on foreign-held assets are generally assessed through the annual income tax return and the timing of the payments generally coincides with the timing of the payment of income taxes (see 2).

 Is tax charged on death or on gifts by individuals and, if so, which factors cause the tax to apply, when must a tax return be submitted, and at what rate, by whom and when must the tax be paid?